Deploy Access Restricted Azure website from DevOps Pipelines

 Write-Host "##vso[task.setvariable variable=CurrentIp;isSecret=false;isOutput=true;]$ip"

 The code invokes the ifconfig.me/ip endpoint and saves the result in a variable named ip.
 Next, we need to tell Azure DevOps to save this variable for later steps in the pipeline.
 This is done by outputting vso[task.setvariable variable=CurrentIp;isSecret=false;isOutput=true;]$ip.
 The task.setvariable part to tell Pipelines that we want to set a variable value.
 The variable=CurrentIp part to name the variable.
 The isSecret=false part to make this available without needing anything but a variable name.
 And finally, the inOutput=true part to tell Pipelines that this should be available outside of this build step.
-You need to assign a reference name beneath the Output Variables section as well:
+For Releases, you need to assign a reference name beneath the Output Variables section as well:

 Reference name